 \section{Introduction}

-Maritime activities, such as marine tourism, offshore aquaculture, and oceanic mineral exploration, have developed rapidly in recent years.
-With the increasing number of vessels, offshore platforms, buoys, etc., there has been a growing demand for high-speed and ultra-reliable maritime communications to keep them connected \cite{p212}.
-For example, navigational information and operational data are required for the safe navigation of all vessels, and multi-media communication services are needed for the entertainment of passengers, crew, and fishermen onboard.
-Offshore drilling platforms require real-time operational data communications, and the buoys have a large amount of meteorological and hydrological data for uploading \cite{p1802}--\cite{p1803}.
-Particularly, for maritime rescue, in addition to information exchanges using texts and voice, real-time video communications are often required to achieve better coordination between ships and between ship and shore \cite{p1805}.
-Therefore, building a broadband maritime communications network (MCN) for the maritime Internet of Things (IoT) is of great significance for marine transportation \cite{p104}\cite{p1502}, production safety \cite{p1504} and emergency rescue \cite{p1505}.
+Maritime activities, such as marine tourism, offshore aquaculture, and oceanic mineral exploration, have seen rapid development in recent years.
+With the increasing number of vessels, offshore platforms, buoys, etc., there has been a growing demand for high-speed and ultra-reliable maritime communications to connect them \cite{p212}--\cite{p21207252}.
+For example, navigational information and operational data are required for the safe navigation of all vessels, and multi-media communication services are needed for passengers, crew, and fishermen onboard.
+Similarly, offshore drilling platforms require real-time operational data communications, and buoys also have a large amount of meteorological and hydrological data to upload \cite{p1802}--\cite{p1803}.
+For maritime rescue, in addition to information exchange using texts and voices, real-time videos are often required for better ship-to-ship and ship-to-shore coordination \cite{p1805}.
+Therefore, building a broadband maritime communication network (MCN) for the maritime Internet of Things (IoT) is of great significance for marine transportation \cite{p104}\cite{p1502}, production safety \cite{p1504} and emergency rescue \cite{p1505}.